“For Thou hast girded

 A dear friend of ours, Mr. Walter Sisson of Norman, Oklahoma,

-is a World War II Navy veteran.He,
+now deceased, was a World War II Navy veteran.He,

 along with his brother, Chuck, was stationed in the South Pacific on the island of Ulithi at